0xNetroot/0xNetroot/README.md

-👋 Hi, I’m netroot I like hacking and developing websites.
+👋 Hi, I’m netroot Im a web developer, designer and a cyber securty analyst.